 Long has the doom of sitting been forecasted.
 Published papers aplenty have argued that a stationary life is shorter and trouble-ridden, and the primary workarounds are many — standing desks, frequent breaks, stretching, taking walks and so on.
 But none address the simple fact that, sometimes, to get shit done, we simply need to plant ourselves in a chair and get after it.

 Luckily, a number of companies are working to beat each other at building the best office chairs, even though they all know it’s not possible.
 No one chair is the best for everyone, so take our guide with plenty of salt.
 If you can, go to stores and showrooms in your area and sit down, lean back, lean forward, pull levers and ask questions about everything.
 Your back, muscles, various joints and brain will thank you.

 How We Test Office Chairs

 Every office chair in this guide has been tested for at least a month's time by an editor or writer, but most are used for three months before being evaluated and, if scored well, added to the guide.
 Tester's notes on delivery, assembly, comfort, issues, strengths and any other quibbles they have are recorded and weighed against the product's price and warranty, as well as the brand customer service response times.
-Have a question about a chair that's on the list (or one that's not)?
+We've evaluated more than 60 Have a question about a chair that's on the list (or one that's not)?
 Email this story's editor, Will Price, and ask.

 Best Budget Office Chairs